 Since 1978, IFAD has empowered more than 350 million people to grow more food, better manage their land and other natural resources, learn new skills, start small businesses, build strong organizations and gain a voice in the decisions that affect their lives.

-IFAD's mandate aligns closely with two of CIDA's priority themes: increasing food security and stimulating sustainable economic growth.
+IFAD's mandate aligns closely with two of Canada's priority themes for international development: increasing food security and stimulating sustainable economic growth.
 IFAD works directly with smallholder farmers in 90 low and middle-income countries including Afghanistan, Haiti and Sudan.
 About half of its programming is in Africa.

-IFAD's work in sustainable agricultural development makes it one of CIDA's key multilateral partners in increasing agriculture productivity and addressing the specific needs of smallholder farmers.
+IFAD's work in sustainable agricultural development makes it one of Canada's key multilateral partners in increasing agriculture productivity and addressing the specific needs of smallholder farmers.

-IFAD's emphasis on smallholder farmers—who represent the developing world's largest group of private sector entrepreneurs—aligns with CIDA's focus on supporting the growth of micro and small sized businesses.
+IFAD's emphasis on smallholder farmers—who represent the developing world's largest group of private sector entrepreneurs—aligns with Canada's international development focus on supporting the growth of micro- and small-sized businesses.

-In 2011, with the support of CIDA and other donors, IFAD:
+In 2011, with the support of Canada and other donors, IFAD: